wj-jason/hierarchical-classification/README.md

 ## A Lightweight Hierarchical Classification Library

-### HIGH LEVEL FUNCTIONALITY:
+### High Level Functionality:
 - Swappable classifiers at each parent node
 - Dynamic heirarchy definitions
     - Minimal overhead when moving labels across leaf nodes
 - Distributed training/inference (?)

+### Further Details

 1. Root is a binary classifier which determines whether or not the sound is YES_CONSTRUCTION or NO_CONSTRUCTIOn
     - Since it is a multi-label problem, if an output passes the threshold for both yes and no, it will be sent to both